Dennis Salanović

-Dennis Salanović (born 26 February 1996) is a Liechtensteiner professional footballer who plays as a midfielder for CF Talavera.
+Dennis Salanović (born 26 February 1996) is a Liechtensteiner professional footballer who plays as a winger for Balzers and the Liechtenstein national team.

 Club career

 In 2018, Salanović joined Swiss club FC Thun.

-After playing for AC Oulu in Finland on loan in the 2021 season, on 7 December 2021 he agreed to return to the club on the permanent basis for 2022.
-On 27 June 2022, Oulu announced that Salanović left the club as his contract expired and the option to extend was not exercised.
+After playing for AC Oulu in Finland on loan in the 2021 season, on 7 December 2021, he agreed to return to the club on the permanent basis for 2022.
+On 27 June 2022, Oulu announced that Salanović had left the club as his contract expired and the option to extend was not exercised.

-On 4 August 2022, he joined another Finnish team, FC Lahti.
+On 4 August 2022, he joined fellow Finnish team FC Lahti.

-On 9 March 2023, he joined Spanish 3rd tier team CF Talavera.
+On 9 March 2023, he joined Spanish side CF Talavera.

+On 3 January 2024, Salanović joined Canadian Premier League team York United FC on a one-year deal, with an option for 2025.
+After the season, the club declined his option for 2025.

+Following his release from Toronto, he returned to play with Balzers in the Swiss 2.
+Liga Interregional.